wp-plugins/facebook-ads/readme.txt

 == Description ==

 > Create Facebook Ads for your posts and pages with the click of a button!
 Monitor and schedule your ads as you wish.

-This plugin can be used with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to get more leads and improved conversion rates on your site.
+> This plugin can be used with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to get more leads and improved conversion rates on your site.

 This plugin lets you create Ads on Facebook that drive new customers.
 Promote your posts and pages on Facebook directly from your Wordpress admin.

+## What you get

 **Why use Wishpond’s Facebook Ads plugin?**